14 Royal Pregnancy Rules Meghan Markle Doesn’t Have to Follow Anymore

 Royal birth announcements

-When the royal baby is born, Meghan wasn’t picking out baby announcements from the local Hallmark shop.
+When the royal baby was born, Meghan wasn’t picking out baby announcements from the local Hallmark shop.
 Rather, the baby’s arrival was announced by a town crier, followed by a typewritten statement placed on an easel in front of Buckingham Palace.
 As the BBC explains, the public announcement of a royal birth “involves lots of pomp and circumstance.”
 They also announced his birth on their Instagram account.
-Read on for 10 royal birthday traditions you didn’t know existed.
+Next, find out 6 theories behind Meghan and Harry’s royal resignation.